According to Piaget's Cognitive Developmental Theory, in which st... | Study Prep in Pearson+

 1

-Understand Piaget's Cognitive Developmental Theory, which outlines four main stages of cognitive development in children: Sensorimotor, Preoperational, Concrete Operational, and Formal Operational.
+Understand Piaget's stages of cognitive development: Sensorimotor, Preoperational, Concrete Operational, and Formal Operational.

-Identify the key characteristics of each stage, focusing on the type of thinking and reasoning children are capable of during that stage.
+Recall that the Sensorimotor stage (birth to about 2 years) involves learning through sensory experiences and motor actions, without yet developing conservation skills.

-Recall that the Sensorimotor stage (birth to about 2 years) involves learning through sensory experiences and motor actions, without abstract reasoning.
+Recognize that the Preoperational stage (approximately 2 to 7 years) is characterized by symbolic thinking but children typically lack the ability to conserve quantity or number.

-Recognize that the Preoperational stage (about 2 to 7 years) involves symbolic thinking and language development but lacks logical or abstract reasoning.
+Identify that the Concrete Operational stage (around 7 to 11 years) is when children develop logical thinking about concrete events, including the ability to understand conservation of quantity and number.

-Note that the Concrete Operational stage (about 7 to 11 years) allows logical thinking about concrete objects but not abstract concepts, while the Formal Operational stage (about 12 years and up) is when abstract reasoning and hypothetical thinking develop.
+Note that the Formal Operational stage (from about 12 years onward) involves abstract and hypothetical thinking, which goes beyond conservation skills developed earlier.

 Watch next